Arsenal's White out of Nations League games

-LONDON : Arsenal defender Ben White has been withdrawn from the England squad ahead of the Nations League fixtures because of injury, the FA confirmed on Monday.
+LONDON: Arsenal defender Ben White has been withdrawn from the England squad ahead of the Nations League fixtures because of injury, the FA confirmed on Monday (May 30).

 The 24-year-old White, who struggled with hamstring injuries towards the end of the season, will return to his club.